top of page

 Whom to Sue

-Determining whom to sue may be straightforward in some cases, but not in others.
-For example, if you are injured inside a building because of poor maintenance, you would need to determine who owns the building, and who was responsible for maintaining the premises so it was safe for public use.
-There may be more than one person you would need to sue and name as a defendant in the action.
+• If you are injured inside a building because of poor maintenance, you would need to determine who owns the building, who is a tenant in the building, and who was responsible for maintaining the premises, so it is safe for public use.

 Where to Sue

-Determining the appropriate level of court involves an assessment of the amount you are seeking.
-For example, claims for $25,000.00 or less must be commenced in British Columbia’s Small Claims Court.
-Claims over $25,000.00 may be commenced in either the Supreme Court or Small Claims Court, but if proceeding in Small Claims Court you must forego any amount over $25,000.00.
-There may be strategic or practical reasons for foregoing an amount over $25,000.00 to proceed through Small Claims Court, including the fact that you may save on legal fees because Small Claims Court is designed for self-represented litigants.
-The Supreme Court is more complex and incorporates Supreme Court Civil Rules, and having a lawyer to represent you is recommended.
-Lawyers are also able to provide helpful advice and guidance concerning Small Claims actions.
+• We determine the appropriate level of court involved in an assessment of the amount you are seeking.
+For example, claims for $25,000.00 or less must be commenced in British Columbia's Small Claims Court.
+Claims over $25,000.00 may be commenced in either the Supreme Court or Small Claims Court, but if proceeding in Small Claims Court, you must forgo any amount over $25,000.00.

 When to Sue